vcudalb/.dotfiles-win/README.md

    ./Setup.ps1
    ```

-⚠️ WARNING: In case there are exceptions about the file lock, please execute this command:
+⚠️ WARNING: In case there are exceptions about the file lock <br> Before executing the command please adjust the path:

 ```powershell
 Get-ChildItem -Path "C:\YourFolderPath" -Recurse -Include "*.ps1", "*.psm1", "*.psm" | ForEach-Object {